-Even though the country has been in lockdown due to Coronavirus, the ‘normal’ reasons for needing residential or nursing care still exist.
-However, it is undeniable that COVID19 has changed the care landscape for the short-term, there has been a huge spike in the following care referrals:
+Even though the country has been in a pandemic for the past year, the ‘normal’ reasons for needing residential or nursing care still exist.
+However, it is undeniable that Covid 19 has changed the care landscape for the short term.

 Residential & Nursing Home funding

-The NHS & Local Authority are pooling resources and there is a new type of short-term funding for both residential and nursing care called COVID19 funding.
+The NHS & Local Authority is pooling resources and there is a new type of short-term funding for both residential and nursing care called COVID19 funding.

 Unlike Local Authority funding for residential care, Social Workers are able to negotiate on fees using the COVID19 funding.
 This gives them a greater choice of care/nursing homes that they can refer to, as opposed to just referring to care providers who will accept the Local Authority agreed rate of funding.

 The biggest reason for COVID19 funding being awarded is to facilitate an immediate discharge from the hospital.
 This is a short-term funding package and is not means-tested, private funders are eligible for this funding type and will then transition to paying for their care privately.
 Every local authority is managing their funding differently and you will need to speak with the hospital discharge team and or social work team to find out your eligibility.

 The government have provided 2 lots of additional funding to Local Authority's during the course of the pandemic. £1.6 billion was given on the 19th of March and again on the 18th April. £1.3 billion via the NHS has been given to specifically support the safe and timely discharge of residents from hospital to care facilities.

 Following on from this, on the 13th May, the government provided an additional £600 million to support care providers through a new adult social care infection control fund.
 The idea is to reduce the amount of transmission in and between care homes and support wider workforce resilience.